-Homozygotes (about 0.3% of blacks in the US) have sickle cell anemia; heterozygotes (8 to 13% of blacks) are typically not anemic but have an increased risk of other complications.
+Hemoglobinopathies are genetic disorders affecting the hemoglobin molecule.
+Hemoglobin S was the first abnormal hemoglobin to be identified.
+Homozygotes (about 0.3% of blacks in the United States) have sickle cell anemia; heterozygotes (8 to 13% of blacks) are typically not anemic but have an increased risk of other complications.

-In Hb S, valine is substituted for glutamic acid in the 6th amino acid of the beta chain.
-Oxygenated Hb S is much less soluble than oxygenated Hb A; it forms a semisolid gel that causes RBCs to deform into a sickle shape at sites of low PO2.
+In hemoglobin S, valine is substituted for glutamic acid in the 6th amino acid of the beta chain.
+Oxygenated Hb S is much less soluble than oxygenated Hb A; it forms a semisolid gel that causes red blood cells (RBCs) to deform into a sickle shape at sites of low PO2.
 Distorted, inflexible RBCs adhere to vascular endothelium and plug small arterioles and capillaries, which leads to infarction.
 Vaso-occlusion also causes endothelial injury, which results in inflammation and can lead to thromboses.
-Because sickled RBCs are fragile, the mechanical trauma of circulation causes hemolysis.
+Because sickled RBCs are fragile, the mechanical trauma of circulation causes hemolysis (see Overview of Hemolytic Anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
+Hemolysis is defined as premature destruction and hence a shortened RBC life span ( read more ).
 Chronic compensatory marrow hyperactivity deforms the bones.

 Acute exacerbations (crises) occur intermittently, often for no known reason.
 In some cases, crisis appears to be precipitated by

 Vaso-occlusive crisis (pain crisis) is the most common type; it is caused by ischemia, tissue hypoxia, and infarction, typically of the bones, but also of the spleen, lungs, or kidneys.